straz/pas/pubs/consulting/ROM-intro/Intro_to_ROM.md

 <a name="part22">COMPARISON
 AGAINST A DATA BASE
 </a></h4>
- From many case studies we have identified correlations between the R-O-M(tm) measure of productivity and <i>critical performance ratios.</i> Some of these insights come from research that has its origins in the PIMS studies about business strategy.
+ From many case studies we have identified correlations between the R-O-M&trade;
+measure of productivity and <i>critical performance ratios.</i> Some of these insights come from research that has its origins in the PIMS studies about business strategy.
 Studies about the relationship between overhead costs and